ppatierno/formula1-telemetry-rhosak/README.md

 ## Create topics

-The Formula 1 project relies on some topics for storying and analyzing the telemetry data.
+The Formula 1 project relies on some topics for storing and analyzing the telemetry data.
 They can be customized via environment variables across the different applications but by running the following script you can create them with the default names.

 ```shell